ish-xyz/ish-ar.io/content/blog/jenkins-at-scale/index.md

 ## INTRODUCTION

-This article presents a solution to run a CI/CD Jenkins based platform at scale.<br>
+This article presents a solution to run a CI/CD platform based on Jenkins at scale.<br>
 To deploy and manage Jenkins at scale, automation is vital.
 More important, automation should help you and not make your life harder.<br>
-When it comes to Jenkins, automate the whole setup could be painful; often, engineers create hacky solutions or follow manual steps to get it "up & running".<br>
+When it comes to Jenkins, automate the whole setup could be painful; often, engineers create complex solutions, workarounds or follow manual steps to set it up.<br>
 Obviously, we want to avoid these scenarios as much as possible.<br>

 ## PRINCIPLES